mjh65/navitab/README.md

 Navitab is dependent on a number of 3rd party source code libraries which will be downloaded and configured as part of the CMake configuration process.
-The first configuration and build may take some time, but subsequent builds should be quicker.
+The first configuration and build will take some time, but subsequent iterations builds should be quicker.
+In particular a custom source package cache is created in the top-level build directory which is shared between the build configurations (Debug, Release, etc).
+There should be no reason to delete these packages after the first download, and this will make future re-configurations slightly faster.

 Navitab is almost entirely written in C++.
 Some of the 3rd-party libraries may require additional toolchains and packages to be available in the environment.